dranizar7557/websites/appops/guide/faq/purchase.md

 ## Google Play restore

 In most cases, follow the prompts that appear after clicking the purchase.
 If you still can't solve the problem, please send us an email.

+## Update Purchase.md

+Other ways to update to new Google Play Store